confluentinc/demo-mainframe-zos/README.md

     scp -P -r text-package ibmuser@34.222.94.162:~/cflt-zos

-## Running Connect on Z to Connect to Confluent Cloud
+## CONNECT: Running Connect on Z to Connect to Confluent Cloud

 From ZD&T, run